gcerretani/antenati/README.md

 Since the website tends to be pretty slow in the evening, we present a script to help the retrieval of the documents for your family tree.
 The script allows you to download **all the images of multiple archive at the same time** (launching multiple instance of the script), whithout any human action.
 Just launch the script, and have a coffee while it downloads all the stuff for you.

+## Requirements
+The software is written in Python 3 and tested with Python 3.6.
+On Windows the version on the Microsoft Store is fine, on Linux use your distribution package manager.

 ## Usage
-To install the dependencies, just use the classic:
+Open your preferite terminal and change directory to where you've extracted the content of this repo.
+Then execute the following commands.

+### Install the dependencies
+The first time you will have to install the dependencies:

     pip install -r requirements.txt

+### Run
-Then, run the script putting as first argument the first page of a collection you want to download:
+To download the images of a gallery, execute the script passing the URL of a collection you want to download as argument:

     python3 antenati.py <URL of the album>

-The files are put to a new folder named as *ARCHIVE-PLACE-YEAR-TYPE-ID* of the downloaded archive.
-For more options, see the help
+The files will be downloaded to a new folder named as *ARCHIVE-PLACE-YEAR-TYPE-ID* of the downloaded archive.
+For more options, see the help:

     python3 antenati.py -h